veragluscevic/dmdd/docs/index.rst

 All rate and response functions directly implement the calculations of `Anand et al. (2013) <http://arxiv.org/abs/1308.6288>`_ and `Fitzpatrick et al. (2013) <https://inspirehep.net/record/1094068?ln=en>`_ (for non-relativistic operators, in ``rate_genNR`` and ``rate_NR``), and `Gresham & Zurek (2014) <http://arxiv.org/abs/1401.3739>`_ (for UV-motivated scattering models in ``rate_UV``).
 Simulations follow the prescription from `Gluscevic & Peter (2014) <http://adsabs.harvard.edu/abs/2014JCAP...09..040G>`_ and Gluscevic et al. (2015).

-The code is being actively developed on `GitHub
-<http://github.com/veragluscevic/dmdd>`_;  please feel free to
-contribute pull requests or raise issues.
-If you use this code in your research, please cite GitHub page; ID request has been submitted to ASCL.

 Dependencies
 ------------